 The General Assembly Mission Council (GAMC) functions through a human resources department, headed by a lay human resources professional, who is aware of functioning within a church, but is guided by secular professional standards and best practices, rather than by theological or biblical understanding. …

-ACSWP and the authors of NPNR may not be content with how compensation policy is done at the GAMC.
+ACSWP and the authors of NPNR may not be content with how the compensation policy is done at the GAMC.
 It is certainly within their scope to raise such questions.
 But I have been on the GAMC board for six years and chaired the personnel committee.
-We have had conversations with ACSWP about a variety of issues including extensive debate over the GAMC Employee Handbook and policies.
+We have had conversations with ACSWP about various issues, including the extensive debate over the GAMC Employee Handbook and policies.
 Not until NPNR surfaced at this General Assembly have I heard one word about salary ratios.

-There is clear tone of clericalism and condescension in the identification of “lay human resources professional,” as though a theological degree somehow makes one uniquely qualified to run a human resources department.
-I can tell you that I would prefer a lay surgeon, a lay police officer, and a lay building contractor in the execution of their work to someone who has a theology degree as their defining credential.
-So would I much prefer working with a “lay human resources professional” who loves Jesus, who has a sense of call, and works in community with others of the faith to do her work.
+There is a clear tone of clericalism and condescension in identifying "lay human resources professional," as though a theological degree somehow makes one uniquely qualified to run a human resources department.
+I can tell you that I would prefer a lay surgeon, a lay police officer, and a lay building contractor in execution of their work to someone with a theology degree as their defining credential.
+So would I much prefer working with a "lay human resources professional" who loves Jesus, has a sense of call, and works in community with others of the faith to do her work.
 That is precisely what we have.
-Singling out a staff person for insolent remarks in a denomination wide study paper is unjust.
+Singling out a staff person for insolent remarks in a denomination-wide study paper is unjust.

 Other aspects of the report concern me as well.
 Appendix A states: